dotmaster/NodeBase/README.md

       constructor:(opts) ->
         @defaults =
           put:'someDefaultsHere'
-        super(arguments...) #pass options to super, will set @options as a mixin of defaults and opts
+        super(opts) #pass options to super, will set @options as a mixin of defaults and opts, no need to pass defaulkts here
       someMember: => @log 'hello there'

     myObj = new someClass